muhme/joomla-branches-tester/README.md

 ### Databases

-The Joomla Branches Tester includes one container for each of the three supported databases (version numbers as of the beginning of June 2025):
+The Joomla Branches Tester includes one container for each of the three supported databases (version numbers as of the beginning of May 2026):
 * `jbt-mysql` – MySQL version 8.1.0 Community Server
-* `jbt-madb` – MariaDB version 10.4.34
+* `jbt-madb` – MariaDB version 10.6.25
-* `jbt-pg` – PostgreSQL version 15.8
+* `jbt-pg` – PostgreSQL version 15.16

 You can set the desired database and database driver using `scripts/create` or switch them later with `scripts/database`.